ISO22301 (ISO 22301) Business Continuity Standard

 ISO 27031 – ICT continuity best practice

-Note that ISO 27031 is not a certifiable standard, but rather a best-practice guideline for achieving business continuity of ICT systems.
+ISO 27031 is not a certifiable standard, but rather a best-practice guideline, providing additional guidance specifically for ICT continuity management when aligning to ISO 22301 or 27001 and for achieving business continuity of ICT systems.

 Let's work together to get things moving